jrisi256/scripts/zotero_obsidian/setup_zotero_obsidian.md

 * Choose as a base folder: */Google Drive/Onyx Boox/Onyx Documents*.
 * Make sure *No subfolders* is selected.
 * Make sure *Rename files when they are sent to the tablet** is not selected.
-* Make sure *Automatically extract annotations when getting PDFs back from tablet* is selected.
+* Make sure *Automatically extract annotations when getting PDFs back from tablet* is not selected.

 #### Mdnotes placeholders and template files